prometheus-operator/prometheus-operator/Documentation/thanos.md

     - dnssrv+_http._tcp.my-thanos-querier.monitoring.svc.cluster.local
 ```

 The recording and alerting rules used by a `ThanosRuler` component, are configured using the same `PrometheusRule` objects which are used by Prometheus.
-In the given example, the rules contained in any `PrometheusRule` object which match the label `role=my-thanos-rules` will be added to the Thanos Ruler POD.
+In the given example, the rules contained in any `PrometheusRule` object which match the label `role=my-thanos-rules` will be loaded by the Thanos Ruler pods.

 ## Other Thanos Components

-Deploying the sidecar was the first step towards getting Thanos up and running, but there are more components to be deployed, that complete Thanos:
+Deploying the sidecar was the first step towards getting Thanos up and running, but there are more components to be deployed to get a complete Thanos setup.

 - [Querier](https://thanos.io/tip/components/query.md/)